JuKo007/PersonalWebsite/content/home/publications.md

 headless: true

 # Order that this section appears on the page.
-weight: 25
+weight: 90

-title: My Research
+title: Recent Publications
-subtitle: 'and other projects'
+subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...